Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Methodology

 \subsubsection{Prompt Construction}

-Every request shares a common system-prompt prefix of 337 characters (${\approx}$103~tokens), which spans seven contiguous KV blocks at a block size of 16 tokens.
-The first six blocks contain exactly 16 prefix tokens each and are always eligible for cross-request cache hits.
-Block~6 is a boundary block containing only the last seven prefix tokens with nine remaining slots; whether it receives cross-request cache hits depends on whether per-request suffix tokens fill those slots before decoding.
-Because block~6 is not reliably shared, the injection surface comprises the first six prefix blocks.
-Per-request suffixes are drawn from the ShareGPT conversational dataset~\cite{anon2023sharegpt}, providing diverse user queries that exercise the model's general-purpose generation capability.
+Every request shares a common system-prompt prefix of 337 characters (${\approx}$103~tokens), spanning seven contiguous KV blocks at block size 16.
+The first six blocks hold exactly 16 prefix tokens each and are always eligible for cross-request cache hits; the seventh is a boundary block that is not reliably shared, so the injection surface comprises the first six blocks.
+Per-request suffixes are drawn from the ShareGPT conversational dataset~\cite{anon2023sharegpt}, providing diverse user queries.